-Yes, my friends, this is my cheat approach to the popular Vietnamese dish!
-I know I am such a “cheater” when it comes to home cooking ha!
+Yes, my friends, this is my shortcut to the popular Vietnamese dish!

-Having said that, I can guarantee you that it is no less delicious and satisfying.
-As my beloved and I feel a little strange about having raw beef slices on top of our noodles, I grilled the beef marinated in Thai green curry paste on a griddle pan before topping the noodle soup.
+I can guarantee you that it is no less delicious and satisfying.
+My beloved and I feel a little strange about having raw beef slices as a topping for our noodles.
+So I grilled the steak marinated in Thai green curry paste first.
 As for the broth and noodles, I cooked them all in one pot.
-Yes, there’s no need to blanch the noodles on a separate pot.
-Isn’t this music to your ears?
+Yes, there’s no need to blanch noodles on a separate pot.
+Hooray for one less pot to wash!!

 Asian Beef & Noodle Soup with 5-Ingredients Beef Broth